IslamAAli/3D-Model-Based-Tracking/README.md

 # 3D-Model-Based-Tracking
 The main objective of the project is to achieve 3D tracking of moving objects and retrieving the 6DoF of the object motion.
+The system is based on RAPiD 3D Tracking System devised by Harris and Stennett

 ## Contributors:
 Islam Ali, PhD Student, Computing Science, University of Alberta.